-Sources of popular beverage and label
+Pepsi logo history – Sources of popular beverage and label

 It is little known that initially Pepsi was called Brad’s drink.
 Everything has changed when it was named Pepsi-Cola in august 1898.
 It is still unknown, how did the name appear.
 Some say that it has something to do with pepsin ferment, as Pepsi was sold in drugstores and it was considered to be a digestion medicine.
-Pepsi is said to be harmful sweet drink today, but it actually was something opposite.
+Pepsi is said to be a harmful sweet drink today, but it actually was something opposite.
 What a twist!
 Some say, however, that the name can be heard when you pour Pepsi in a glass and you hear beads pepping.
 The second version sounds more reliable, doesn’t it?

-Pepsi logo development history
+Pepsi logo evolution

-Current Pepsi logo
+Current Pepsi logo meaning

 How exactly?
-Well, many implied that the white line resembles a fat belly that can be seen in an opening between a red t-shirt and a blue jeans.
+Well, many implied that the white line resembles a fat belly that can be seen in an opening between a red t-shirt and blue jeans.
 Really offending, isn’t it?
 Moreover, it is well-known that sweet carbonated drinks are a shortcut to obesity.
 So, why reminding this to customers?
-Not all of them thought that way of course, but with help of the internet logo became part of countless memes.
+Not all of them thought that way of course, but with help of the internet, the logo became part of countless memes.
 Even those how haven’t notice that variation before began to laugh at it.
 The lesson to learn here is that one must scrutinize a new label before issuing it.
 If a lame rebranding was spotted on the Internet – you won’t be able to remove it!\